GuillaumeRedon/hackathon_IBM_DIA_E22/README_backend.md

 ## 📋 Overview

-The backend is a sophisticated RAG (Retrieval-Augmented Generation) system built with Python, LangChain, and IBM watsonx.ai.
-It provides intelligent question-answering capabilities for the Pôle Léonard de Vinci Help Center by combining semantic search with generative AI.
+The backend is a sophisticated RAG (Retrieval-Augmented Generation) system built with FastAPI, Python, LangChain, and IBM watsonx.ai.
+It provides intelligent question-answering capabilities for the Pôle Léonard de Vinci Help Center by combining semantic search with generative AI through RESTful API endpoints.

 ## 🏗️ Architecture